saijyotinayak/Webdev-Quiz-app/README.md

 Features:

--Multiple-choice questions with instant feedback.
+- Multiple-choice questions with instant feedback.
--Highlights correct and incorrect answers after selection.
+- Highlights correct and incorrect answers after selection.
--Score tracking with results at the end.
+- Score tracking with results at the end.
--Option to restart the quiz.
+- Option to restart the quiz.

 Technologies Used: